butterygg/.github/profile/README.md

 # Welcome to Butter

-_The smooth stuff between DAOs and their Treasuries_
+_The smooth stuff 🧈 between 🥞 DAO Governance 🥐 and Cryptoeconomics 🍿_